 If the bidding does not reach the vendor’s reserve price the property may be passed in.
 The highest bidder is then given the first right to negotiate with the agent on behalf of the vendor.
 If they cannot agree on a price the agent can invite other bidders to negotiate a sale price.

-While we have offices in the Stonnington, Boroondara, Bayside, Port Phillip and Whitehorse municipalities and our focus of activity is within these locations, our agents are able to conduct real estate auctions throughout Victoria.
+While we have offices in Stonnington, Boroondara, Bayside, Port Phillip and Mornington Peninsula and our focus of activity is within these locations, our agents are able to conduct real estate auctions throughout Victoria.

 Any type of property can be auctioned at a real estate auction.
 We have experience in auctioning a wide range of property including residential houses, units and apartments, vacant sites, developments, commercial buildings, schools, medical rooms, holiday homes, farms and deceased estates.